Skip to main content

 Related Topics: #AI #clinical trial #TCS #Tata Consultancy Services #Zinnov #Karthik Padmanabhan #ICH E6(R2) #GCCs

-Will the new TCS platform deliver on its promises?
-The AI‑enhanced upgrade to TCS ADD’s Risk‑Based Quality Management suite adds four modules—risk assessment, quality‑tolerance limits, trial analytics and subject‑level monitoring—intended to give drugmakers real‑time insight into increasingly complex studies.
-It aims to flag hazards earlier, tighten data quality and simplify oversight, all while fitting into a market where AI use in India’s healthcare GCCs has climbed from 65 % in 2019 to 86 % in 2024, according to Zinnov’s Karthik Padmanabhan.
+The new TCS platform builds on the AI-enhanced upgrade to TCS ADD’s Risk-Based Quality Management suite, adding four modules, risk assessment, quality-tolerance limits, trial analytics and subject-level monitoring.
+In theory, those tools should give drugmakers a more immediate view of the growing complexity in studies, flagging hazards sooner, tightening data quality and easing oversight.
+It comes at a time when AI use in India’s healthcare GCCs has apparently risen from about 65 % in 2019 to roughly 86 % in 2024, according to Zinnov’s Karthik Padmanabhan.

 Common Questions Answered